Representation and Learning of Social Identities

 Intersubjectivity in Evaluations

-When I evaluate a stimulus (e.g., on beauty), agreement in judgment can occur within myself as I rate many stimuli (unique taste) or with other people rating the same stimulus (shared taste).
-I am working on statistical measurement methods to quantify the subjectivity or consensus of evaluations across rater demographics (group memberships), stimuli (faces, novel objects, racist situations), and their interaction.
+When I evaluate a stimulus (e.g., on beauty), agreement in judgment can occur within myself as I rate many stimuli (subjective taste) or with other people rating the same stimulus (shared taste).
+I am working on statistical measurement methods to quantify the subjectivity or consensus of evaluations across rater demographics (group memberships), stimuli (faces, novel objects, social groups and situations), and their interaction.

 Social Judgments of Sexual and Health Behavior in MSM Populations